 It means that we are trying to concentrate the mind TOO MUCH.

-The mind in its nature wants to focus, but it wants to wonder it’s focus naturally, effortlessly, spontaneously.
+The mind, in its nature, wants to focus, but it wants to wander it’s focus naturally, effortlessly, spontaneously.

-But more importantly the body wants to take a break from the mind.
-The body stops wanting to be controlled only by the mind, and more by the infinite intelligence within it.
+More importantly, the body wants to take a break from the mind.
+The body stops wanting to be controlled only by the mind and more by the infinite intelligence within it.

 There is only one way to be in thoughtlessness, in timeless presence, and that’s for the mind to stop focusing, stop concentrating so hard, especially because of your feeling aware presence cannot be focused or concentrated on.

 Who would it be focused on by if the mind isn’t here?